 This will be the most complex part of our tutorial.
 Let’s see the code first:

-The first method is the getInitialState.
+.
 This method will set the initial state to our React application.

-The second method is the componentDidMount.
-This method will create an AJAX GET request to our URL.
-This URL resides under our previously registered object wpReactPosts (when we enqueued scripts, remember?).
-The URL value is under the key root.
+request to our URL.
+This URL resides under our previously registered object wpReactPosts

-We are also appending to the request URL wp/v2/posts.
+.
 This is the request URL for posts.
-Using that URL we can easily create GET and POST request.
+Using that URL we can easily create GET

 To get 5 random posts we are also passing some arguments:

-• filter – filter where we can set anything from WP_Query arguments
+– filter where we can set anything from WP_Query arguments

-After we get the data from that request, we are setting it in the state by using the method setState.
+After we get the data from that request, we are setting it in the state by using the method setState

 If there is an error, you can set a great message for the user.
-I have used a simple console.error to log the error inside the console.
+I have used a simple console.error

-The next method is saveLike.
-Do you remember it from the Like button?
+button?
 If not, check it out how we have used it there.
 This method is accepting the count of likes and the ID for the post.

 We are also creating a new AJAX request on the same URL.
 The only difference is that we are also appending the ID of the post.
 This will make sure that we are updating that one post.
-We are also now using the POST request.
+We are also now using the POST

-The other data that we are sending on that request is the count of likes and a nonce.
-Because we have set the like argument that will be passed to that URL, our REST API field function react_posts_save_likes will be used to update the post meta.
+The other data that we are sending on that request is the count of likes and a nonce

-Once we get the data from that request, we are first getting all the state data.
-After that, we are iterating through all the posts using the map function.
+function.
 In that function we are checking for the post ID.
 If the ID of that post is the same as the one we wanted to update, we are setting the retrieved data to that post object.

 After we have set the new data we are also updating the state of our React application.
 This will ensure our React DOM to be re-rendered with the new data.

-Since we are using a predefined REST API route v2/posts, we need to be logged in and have enough rights to save data.
+, we need to be logged in and have enough rights to save data.
 If we wanted to have others liking the posts without any credentials, we should have made a custom REST API route without any permissions.

-In the render method, we are iterating through all the state data (posts).
-In that iteration, we are creating for each post a new PostListItem element.
-We are all setting two properties:
+method, we are iterating through all the state data (posts).
+In that iteration, we are creating for each post a new PostListItem

-• post – contains the post object
+– contains the post objectsaveLike

-• saveLike – reference to our method for saving the likes
+– reference to our method for saving the likes

-The post object in that properties is used inside the PostListItem element.
-The method saveLike is used inside the Like button element.
+object in that properties is used inside the PostListItem

-The last thing we do is returning an ul element that has an inner HTML built from an array of PostListItem elements.
+element that has an inner HTML built from an array of PostListItem

 Rendering the whole React DOM